najamelan/TidBits_Javascript_OoJs/README.md

 -  `ooID` (you can use this if you want, read only, to uniquely identify your objects) It is unique for all OoJs objects, not only those in the same class.
 -  `Super`, `Virtual`, `Private`, `Protected`, `Public`
 -  OoJs creates a property with the name of your baseclass on your private object, so you can call baseclass versions of methods, so don't create a property with the name of a class you inherit from.
 -  `Static.getPrivateInstance` is a property provided by OoJs.
-It is safe to create a property with that name on an instance, but not on static level.
+It is safe (but not recommended) to create a property with that name on an instance, but not on static level.

 #### API